plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line.md

 {: checklist}

 >## TAR compression/extraction
+>```bash
 >tar (tape archive) utility saves many files together into a single archive file, and restores individual files from the archive.
-It also includes automatic archive compression/decompression options and special features for incremental and full backups. tar -cvf OUTFILE.tar INFILE archive INFILE tar -czvf OUTFILE.tar.gz INFILE archive and compress file INFILE tar -tvf SOMEFILE.tar list contents of archive SOMEFILE.tar tar -xvf SOMEFILE.tar
+It also includes automatic archive compression/decompression options and special features for incremental and full backups.
->
->
->extract contents of SOMEFILE.tar
->tar -xzvf SOMEFILE.tar.gz
+>tar -xzvf SOMEFILE.tar.gz # extract contents of SOMEFILE.tar
->extract contents of gzipped archive SOMEFILE.tar.gz
+>tar -czvf OUTFILE.tar.gz DIRECTORY #extract contents of gzipped archive SOMEFILE.tar.gz
->tar -czvf OUTFILE.tar.gz DIRECTORY
->archive and compress all files in a directory into one archive file
+>tar -czvf OUTFILE.tar.gz \*.txt #archive and compress all files in a directory into one archive file
->tar -czvf OUTFILE.tar.gz \*.txt
->archive and compress all ".txt" files in current directory into one archive file
+>tar -czvf backup.tar.gz BACKUP_WORKSHOP #archive and compress all ".txt" files in current directory into one archive file
->tar -czvf backup.tar.gz BACKUP_WORKSHOP
+>```
-{: checklist}
+{: .checklist}

 ## Gzip compression/extraction
 >gzip (gnu zip) compression utility designed as a replacement for compress, with much better compression >and no patented algorithms.
 The standard compression system for all GNU software.